APIs, concepts, guides, and more

 🔹 Global Data Communication

 Safe communication between real-time tasks and non-real-time client applications is achieved through a shared memory structure called GlobalData.
-This structure contains variables that can be accessed by both real-time tasks and client applications.
+You define this structure inside your RTTaskFunctions project, and it becomes accessible from the non-real-time environment through the RealTimeTasks API so both layers can exchange data safely.

 The GlobalData mechanism provides a structured way to exchange information between: